Council On Aging

 We warmly welcome all to engage with us in our mission, regardless of economic status, ethnicity, family structure, gender identity or expression, marital standing, national origin, physical and mental health status, race, sexual orientation, or any other label that would seek to divide rather than to unite.

-• Van transportation, Mondays, Wednesdays, and Fridays, 9:15-1:00. $2.00 round trip within Hadley; Companions/aides ride for free.
+• Van transportation, Our Transportation program is for Hadley Seniors 60 and over.
+It runs Mondays, Wednesdays, and Fridays, 9:15-1:00. $2.00 round trip within Hadley, $4.00 round trip outside of Hadley; Companions/aides ride for free.
 Call Outreach Coordinator, Lauren Hannigan for details about the timing of the circular route and to schedule a ride off-route: 586-4023 x3.
-Volunteers may be able to provide transportation to out-of-town medical appointments; please call at least 72 hours in advance.
+Volunteers may be able to provide transportation to out-of-town medical appointments; please call at least 3 business days in advance.

-• Congregate meals: Highland Valley Elder Services will continue individually packaged and portable lunches available for dine-in or to go.
+• Congregate meals: Highland Valley Elder Services provides individually packaged and portable lunches available for dine-in or to-go.
 Delivery by volunteers is available for those who cannot pick up their meals.
-If you wish to have a meal, please call at least 48 hours in advance to request one.
+If you wish to have a meal, please call at least 2 business days in advance to request one.

 • Brown Bag food pick up and distribution (monthly).
 To apply to be a recipient, contact the Food Bank of Western MA, 413-247-9738 or apply online: https://www.foodbankwma.org/get-help/brown-bag-food-for-elders/.